Union Baptist Church and the Jorden Cemetery of Cabell County, Virginia/West Virginia

 The Union Baptist Church was officially organized in 1810, but church history claims informal meetings as early as 1788, soon after the James River and Kanawha Turnpike was completed.
 The Turnpike connected Richmond to the Ohio River.
 The church is still located at its original site on a small hill just above a ford of the Mud River.
 By the Civil War period, an of an early covered bridge crossed Mud River at the ford.

-Union Troops were ordered to defend Mud Bridge during the Civil War.
+Union Troops were ordered to defend "Mud Bridge" during the Civil War.
 Those troops were quartered at church which they left in 'shambles'.
-The church still preserves the bullet holes and bayonet marks.
+The church still preserves the bullet holes and bayonet marks left on the walls.
 The soldiers all contracted measles and were confined to the church for several weeks.